eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-5.md

 ## Why

-Since to many products having more than one repository, we need a way of identifying dependent leading repositories automatically.
-This allows us to analyze the repositories for quality checks we need to assure for our releases.
+Many products are build from more than one repository.
-In summary, automatic checking of the repositories contributes to improving code quality, enhancing development and resource efficiency, and ensuring the overall reliability of our products.
+We aim to have automatic quality checks and therefore need a metadata file to identify the repositories belonging to a product.

 ## Description